 The requirement that the failure of the power supply for the safety and control equipment shall be immediately indicated by visual and audible signals at the locations where the alarms are usually actuated is quire vague.
 The locations should be specified.

 Annex 1 : Text in German with comments

-Anhang 1: Textvorschläge für die Implementierung des neuen Zonenaschutzkonzeptes in das ADN
+Anhang 1: Textvorschläge für die Implementierung des neuen Zonenaschutzkonzeptes in das ADN mit Anmerkungen der österreichischen Delegation

 1.2 Begriffsbestimmungen